HiddenInTheClouds/my-portfolio/README.md

 I created nav bar links that will take you to different sections of the website.
 I also linked the images to take you to the deployed applications that I have created/worked on.

+I also created a contact me section with my email that is functional.

 ## Installation

 Click on the URL for the GitHub repo to see the application.